Center Township in Crown Point in Lake County, Indiana — The American Midwest (Great Lakes)

 Topics.
 This historical marker is listed in these topic lists: Architecture • Law Enforcement • Notable Events.
 A significant historical year for this entry is 1926.

 Credits.
-This page was last revised on February 17, 2024.
+This page was last revised on May 31, 2026.
 It was originally submitted on February 13, 2024, by Craig Doda of Napoleon, Ohio.
-This page has been viewed 47 times since then.
-Photos: 1, 2, 3, 4, 5. submitted on February 13, 2024, by Craig Doda of Napoleon, Ohio. • Andrew Ruppenstein was the editor who published this page.
+This page has been viewed 407 times since then and 35 times this year.
+Photos: 1, 2, 3, 4, 5. submitted on February 13, 2024, by Craig Doda of Napoleon, Ohio.
+6. submitted on May 31, 2026, by Lou Donkle of Valparaiso, Indiana. • Andrew Ruppenstein was the editor who published this page.